Allwrightben/star-trek-battleships/README.md

 - <h3>Inspiration</h3>

-  - The Love Math project and JavaScript modules gave me a lot of inspiration.
+  - The Love Sandwiches project and Python modules gave me a lot of inspiration. and building blocks I needed.
   - My mentor Juliia I must say has been amazing, far beyond what I would have expected :)

 - <h3>Media</h3>

-- The website features one background image sourced from https://unsplash.com/